Brittdrog/Drogemoller_lab_website/content/home/about_jpham.md

 # About widget.
 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 6  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 9  # Order that this section will appear in.

 #Edit this to show your title
 title = "Lab technican"